 Supporting Inclusive School Leadership

-The Supporting Inclusive School Leadership (SISL) project considers leadership for inclusion aimed at addressing inequality to building community and full participation.
-It focuses on valued outcomes for all learners, including those most vulnerable to exclusion.
+The Supporting Inclusive School Leadership (SISL) project considered leadership for inclusion aimed at addressing inequality to building community and full participation.
+It focused on valued outcomes for all learners, including those most vulnerable to exclusion.

 Country Policy Review and Analysis